getodk/docs/docs/central-entities.rst

 On this page, you can see how this Entity List relates to other incoming data in your Project: which Forms contribute to the Entity List, which ones read data from it, and which fields are being read or written.
 To see the actual data in your Entity List, click on the :guilabel:`Data` tab at the top.

+On the Settings page, you can select whether App Users and Data Collectors receive access to all Entities, or only the ones they create.

 .. _central-entities-data:

 Managing Entity Data